tapebrief

 MetricPeriodPrior guideActualΔResult

-Stock-based compensationQ1 FY2026$140 millionNot disclosed in actualsBeat
+Stock-based compensationQ1 FY2026$140 millionNot explicitly disclosed in actualsin-line (no variance data available)Met

-Free cash flow marginQ1 FY2026low-to-mid teens, slightly below Q1 of 202515%+1-3pts above low-to-mid teens range (~13-15%)Beat
+Free cash flow marginQ1 FY2026low-to-mid teens, slightly below Q1 of 202515%+0 to +2pts above guidance (low-to-mid teens ~12–15%)Beat

 New guidance